jimroxodezi/jimroxodezi.github.io/_posts/2022-12-27-programs,-processes-and-threads.md

 ## A world of Abstractions.

 One of the most ubitiqous concepts in computer science and software engineering is the idea of abstraction.
 It is in fact, a very commonly used term in the world of software.
 But what is abstraction?
 Abstraction can mean many things to different people, but a quite astounding explanation (or definition if you like) of abstraction can be found in this [blog post](https://the.scapegoat.dev/why-i-am-learning-category-theory-1/).
-Abstraction was defined as:
+Abstraction is defined as:

 > "...a controlled form of forgetting the details to focus on something more fundamental, allowing one to make statements that are shorter to state, yet broader in meaning"